 - 5.3.3.1 The Hornsea Three EIA has employed a maximum design scenario approach, which reflects the Rochdale Envelope approach.
-This approach allows for a project to be assessed on the basis of maximum project design parameters in order to provide flexibility, while ensuring all potentially significant effects (positive or adverse) are assessed within the EIA.
-Those parameters will include a range of potential values.
-The maximum design scenario approach employed for Hornsea Three is consistent with the Planning Inspectorate's (PINS) Advice Note Nine: Rochdale Envelope (PINS, 2012a).
-Further details of the legislative context of this approach are included in chapter 2: Policy and Legislative Context. - 5.3.3.2 This approach has been taken for the EIA because it is not possible to provide precise final design details of Hornsea Three, or the way it will be built, a number of years ahead of the time it will be constructed.
+This approach allows for a project to be assessed on the basis of maximum project design parameters in order to provide flexibility, while ensuring all potentially significant effects (positive or adverse) are assessed within the EIA process and reported in the Environmental Statement.
+Those parameters include a range of potential values.
+The maximum design scenario approach employed for Hornsea Three is consistent with the Planning Inspectorate's (PINS) Advice Note Nine: Rochdale Envelope (PINS, 2012).
+Further details of the legislative context of this approach are included in volume 1, chapter 2: Policy and Legislative Context. - This approach has been taken for the EIA because it is not possible to provide precise final design details 5.3.3.2 of Hornsea Three, or the way it will be built, a number of years ahead of the time it will be constructed.
 Offshore wind is a constantly evolving industry with a constant focus on cost reduction, therefore improvements in technology and construction methodologies occur frequently and an unnecessarily prescriptive approach could preclude the adoption of new, more cost-effective technology and methods, potentially affecting the viability of a project.
-Chapter 3: Project Description describes the Hornsea Three design and identifies the range of potential parameters for all relevant components. - 5.3.3.3 For each of the impacts assessed within the topic chapters (volume 2: chapters 1 to 10 and volume 3: chapters 1 to 10), the maximum design scenario is identified from the range of potential options for each parameter within Chapter 3: Project Description.
-The maximum design scenario assessed is therefore the scenario which would give rise to the greatest potential effect.
+Volume 1, chapter 3: Project Description describes the Hornsea Three design and identifies the range of potential parameters for all relevant components. - For each of the impacts assessed within the topic chapters (volume 2: chapters 1 to 11 and volume 3: 5.3.3.3 chapters 1 to 10), the maximum design scenario is identified from the range of potential options for each parameter within volume 1, chapter 3: Project Description.
+The maximum design scenario assessed is therefore the scenario which would give rise to the greatest potential impact.
 For example, where several turbine options are included in the design, then the assessment of Hornsea Three has been based on the turbine type known to have the greatest impact.
 This may be the turbine type with the largest footprint, the greatest tip height or the largest area of seabed disturbed during construction, depending upon the topic under consideration.
-By identifying the maximum design scenario for any given impact, it can therefore be concluded that the impact will be no greater for any other design scenario than that assessed for the maximum design scenario.
-By employing the maximum design scenario approach, the Applicant retains some flexibility in the final design of the offshore wind farm and associated offshore and onshore infrastructure, but within certain maximum parameters, which are assessed in this PEIR.
+By identifying the maximum design scenario for any given impact, it can therefore be concluded that the impact (and therefore the effect) will be no greater for any other design scenario than that assessed for the maximum design scenario.
+By employing the maximum design scenario approach, the Applicant retains some flexibility in the final design of the offshore wind farm and associated offshore and onshore infrastructure, but within certain maximum parameters, which are assessed in this Environmental Statement.

-5.3.4 Measures envisaged to prevent, reduce and where possible offset significant adverse effects
+5.3.4 adverse effects